wagtail-nest/wagtail-airtable/README.md

 This _escapes_ out of the original save method and requires you enable the asynchronous part of this on your own.

-An example of how you might set this up using the wagtail hook `after_publish_page` with [django_rq](https://github.com/rq/django-rq)
+An example of how you might set this up using the signal `after_page_publish` with [django_rq](https://github.com/rq/django-rq)
 ```
 #settings.py
 WAGTAIL_AIRTABLE_SAVE_SYNC=False
 WAGTAIL_AIRTABLE_PUSH_MESSAGE="Airtable save happening in background"

 #wagtail_hooks.py
-from wagtail import hooks
+from django.dispatch import receiver
 from wagtail.models import Page

 @job('airtable')